Can you summarize a sunrise,

 Jamming a compiled yet partial list of interests into a space that is perhaps inappropriate:

-chess, writing, cycling, cooking, rafting, camping, skiing, skiboarding, outdoors, technology, adventure, hygiene, fishing, hiking, humor, independence, activities, mischief, geekery, cribbage, gaming, chemistry, sports, design, DIY, repair, science, philosophy, fitness, sustainability, fire, swimming, wit, badminton, LFA & FLR, kink, BDSM, D/s (and D/S), mindlicking, hacking, organic relationships, water, snow, efficiency, Halloween
+chess, writing, cycling, cooking, rafting, camping, skiing, skiboarding, outdoors, technology, adventure, hygiene, fishing, hiking, humor, independence, activities, mischief, geekery, cribbage, gaming, chemistry, sports, design, DIY, repair, science, philosophy, fitness, sustainability, fire, swimming, wit, badminton, LFA & FLR, kink, BDSM, D/s (and D/S), mindlicking, hacking, organic relationship development, water, snow, efficiency, Halloween

 I'm more into active & interactive entertainment than passive, though I have a profound appreciation for not being bored regardless of how.
 My favorite films are those which distract me from the thoughts of what else I could be doing.
 Death Proof, Princess Mononoke, 2001: A Space Odyssey, and Kung Pow: Enter the Fist are films I could watch again and again and again and again.